updated

 Accommodation at the Oihama base consists mainly of two independent two-room cabins , complete with shower room, kitchen, simple toilet, tatami two-person bedroom , all facing a large lawn with a jade table for six and spectacular ocean views, surrounded by a national forest.
 Oihama Heights residents, both Japanese and non-Japanese, will be your neighbors.

-The large, full-range supermarket, Gats, is only five minutes bike ride away.
+The large, full-range supermarket, Aoiki, is only a five bike ride away.
 While we hope you will get to grow much of what you eat, we will of course cover reasonable food and grocery costs.
 We also hope to invite you occasionally to join us at local eateries.

 You are free to use any of our bicycles to explore the area and run errands.
 A small runaround truck may also be available, but please make sure you have a valid national driving license or international license.